Easy Ways to Motivate Yourself to Write When You Need to

 3. Realize that you may just need a break for a bit.

-If you’ve been working for a long time, you could be exhausted.
+If you’ve been working on the same story for a long time, you could be exhausted.
 You can’t motivate yourself to write because your body is telling you to sleep and give your eyes a break.

 Try a power-nap, a walk around the neighborhood, or relaxing with your love.
-Anything away from the screen that will give your body rest so you can come back to your project refreshed.
+Anything away from the screen that will give your body the rest it needs so you can come back to your project refreshed.

 Even if you have a looming deadline, you should still give your eyes some time away from the screen.